 Brought to You by the Letter "S": Literally, on some Rush albums.
 The significance of these letters is not known, and although the use of the letter M on the cover of Power Windows is hinted at several song titles in the album that begin with or feature the letter M, the fans in general think the band is just playing around.

 Bottom of the very back of the Vapor Trails booklet says the album is "brought to you by the letter '3'".
 That is not a typo.
 They're just those kinds of people.

-With the recent release (as of this writing) of the Vapor Trails Remix album, what does the included booklet state now?
+With the release of the Vapor Trails Remix album, what does the included booklet state now?
 "Still brought to you by the letter '3'".
 Amazing how a tiny non sequitur not only returns, but is now lampshaded.

 Cloud Cuckoolander: Alex.
 Lord almighty, Alex.
 See his La Villa Strangiato rants below, and his Rock and Roll Hall of Fame acceptance speech if you don't believe it.
 (Also consider the fact that on his solo album, he includes a mostly-instrumental track involving two shrewish women (one of whom is his wife) blathering away over a low musical track, discussing their men and how they're only good for one thing... shutting up and playing the guitar.
 At the end, Alex starts screaming "SHUT UP!" at them until they stop... and he keeps going.)

 Colon Cancer: Neil has written several books, most of which fit the title: subtitle formula (Ghost Rider: Travels on the Healing Road, Far and Away: A Prize Every Time, for example) but the fourth book stands out as suffering from this.
 Its title is Roadshow.
 In full, the title is Roadshow: Landscape With Drums: A Concert Tour By Motorcycle.